GeorgeGiannopoulos/dockerfiles/python_with_venv/README.md

 - The `VIRTUAL_ENV` directory is added at the beginning of the `PATH` environmental variable to shadow the default python executables

-- The virtual environment's `pip` is updated to the latest version
+- The virtual environmental's `pip` is updaded to latest version

-- The python `wheel` package is installed to ensure better package installation process
+- The python `wheel` package is installed to ensure better package installation proccess

-- Change working directory to where the project's code will be resided
+- Change working directory to where the project's code will be reside

 - The project's python dependencies are copied to the project's home directory and are installed